Tag Archives: freedom

 I imagine most of us remember where we were or what we were doing on September 11th, 2001.

 We heard what our ears didn’t want to hear and continued to see images that will forever be etched in our minds.
 My insides plummeted as I saw a second plane hit the other tower.
-Buildings collapsed minutes later and we all gasped in horror knowing that hundreds—thousands—lost their lives.
+Buildings collapsed minutes later, and we all gasped in horror, knowing that hundreds of thousands of people lost their lives.

 My heart went out to those who lost loved ones on that fatal day.